Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 California Penal Code §679.05 grants victims of domestic violence or abuse the right to have a domestic violence advocate and a support person of the victim's choosing present at any interview by law enforcement authorities, prosecutors, or defense attorneys.

 Victims of federal crimes also have legally entitled rights.
 Visit the Office of the Attorney General's Resources - If You are a Victim of a Federal Crime for information.

 Release of Convicted Perpetrators

-Crime victims and witnesses have the right to receive hearing notifications and prior notice of the release of convicted perpetrators per CPC §646.92 and other laws.
-Information and registration details are available through VINELink (Victim Information and Notification Everyday).
+Domestic violence, stalking and other crime victims and witnesses have the right to receive hearing notifications and prior notice of the release of convicted perpetrators per CPC §646.92 and other laws.
+Information on this confidential service is available through VINELink (Victim Information and Notification Everyday).

-- Emergency protection orders: victims should call 911 when in imminent danger.
+- Emergency protection orders: Call 911 when in imminent danger.
 Responding law enforcement can request emergency protective orders 24-hours a day.
 These orders are valid only for a few days.
 Different types of restraining orders are needed for longer term protection.